 Geopolitical tensions and conflicts are a further major risk to the performance of individual economies or regions.
 As the global economy becomes increasingly interconnected, it is also vulnerable to local developments.
 Any escalation of the conflicts in Eastern Europe, the Middle East, or North Africa, for example, could disrupt the global energy and commodity markets.
 The same goes for armed conflicts, terrorist activities, or the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.

 Overall, we consider the probability of a global recession to be low.
 Due to the risk factors mentioned, however, the possibility of a decline in global economic growth or a period of below-average growth rates cannot be ruled out.

 The macroeconomic environment may also give rise to opportunities for the Volkswagen Group if actual developments differ in a positive way from expected developments.

 Sector-specific risk and market opportunities

 Western Europe is one of our main sales markets.
-A drop in prices due to the economic climate as demand falls in this region would have a particularly strong impact on the Company’s earnings.
+A drop in prices due to the economic climate triggered by falling demand in this region would have a particularly strong impact on the Company’s earnings.
 We counter this risk with a clear, customer-oriented and innovative product and pricing policy.
 Outside Western Europe, overall delivery volumes are broadly diversified throughout the world.
 The Chinese market accounts for an increasing share.
 We either already have a strong presence in numerous existing and developing markets or are working hard to build such a presence.
 Moreover, strategic partnerships help us to increase our presence in these countries and regions and cater to requirements there.

 We continue to approve loans for vehicle finance on the basis of the same cautious principles applied in the past, taking into account the regulatory requirements of section 25a(1) of the Kreditwesengesetz (KWG – German Banking Act).